worldcoin/signup-sequencer/Readme.md

 Sequencer has 6 API routes.

 1. `/insertIdentity` - Accepts identity commitment hash as input which gets added in queue for processing.
-    Identities go trough three tasks.
+    Identities go through three tasks.
     1. Insertion: In the initial stage, the identities are placed into the Sequencer's database.
     The database is polled every few seconds and added to insertion task.
-    2. Processing: The processing of identities, where current batching tree is taken and processed so we we end up with pre root (the root of tree before proofs are generated), post root, start index and identity commitments (with their proofs).
+    2. Processing: The processing of identities, where current batching tree is taken and processed so we end up with pre root (the root of tree before proofs are generated), post root, start index and identity commitments (with their proofs).
 All of those get sent to a [prover](#semaphore-mtb) for proof generation.
     The identities transaction is then mined, with aforementioned fields and pending identities are sent to task to be mined on-chain.
     3. Mining:  The transaction ID from processing task gets mined and Sequencer database gets updated accordingly.
     Now with blockchain and database being in sync, the mined tree gets updated as well.
 2. `/inclusionProof` - Takes the identity commitment hash, and checks for any errors that might have occurred in the insert identity steps.
-    Then leaf index is fetched from the database, corresponding to the identity hash provided, and then the we check if the identity is indeed in the tree.
+    Then leaf index is fetched from the database, corresponding to the identity hash provided, and then we check if the identity is indeed in the tree.
 The inclusion proof is then returned to the API caller.
 3. `/deleteIdentity` - Takes an identity commitment hash, ensures that it exists and hasn't been deleted yet.
 This identity is then scheduled for deletion.
 4. `/recoverIdentity` - Takes two identity commitment hashes.
 The first must exist and will be scheduled for deletion and the other will be inserted as a replacement after the first identity has been deleted and a set amount of time (depends on configuration parameters) has passed.